rancher/opni/enhancements/aiops/20230120-Identify-prometheus-metrics-that-match-known-anomaly-chart-patterns.md

 # Title:
-Match prometheus metrics to known anomaly chart patterns
+Identify prometheus metrics that match known anomaly chart patterns

 ## Summary:
 This enhancement proposal offers a new feature to match prometheus metrics to a set of known pre-defined anomaly chart patterns.
 This feature will make operators' life easier in the process of outage diagnosis.